matheusscbb/weather-application/README.md

 ## Skeleton loading

 While the components are loading it is called the skeleton component, making it more visually pleasing during the loading.

+## React router dom

+The most popular, updated and complete, they are working into a new hook-based API, that will be 100% backward compatible, offering an incremental migration.

+### Disclamer

+* I chose to create a scalable and more complex project than necessary, aiming to show more about my react knowledge and how to structure it.
+* DetailsPage isn`t constructed with the best pratice for atomic desing, but this way I can show how I work, first of all is created a page or bigger component, after that all de small components are natural noticed and isolated.
+That way I prevent to create some unecessary or not useful components.